shivas/versioning-bundle/README.md

 - Display in backend
 - Anything you can come up with

-Handlers implemented:
+Providers implemented:
 -

-- ParameterHandler (to manage version manually using app:version:bump command)
-- GitRepositoryHandler (git tag describe hangler to automaticly update version looking at git tags)
+- GitRepositoryProvider (git tag describe provider to automatically update version looking at git tags)
+- RevisionProvider (get the version from a REVISION file)
+- ParameterProvider (to manage version manually using app:version:bump command)
-- InitialVersionHandler (just returns default initial version 0.1.0)
+- InitialVersionProvider (just returns default initial version 0.1.0)

 Install
 -